Yogesh-MG/BackendNotes/DBMS/How to install PostgreSQL/How to install PostgreSQL.md

 1. **Open the terminal of Linux:**

-    - Go to the [official PostgreSQL download page](https://www.postgresql.org/download/windows/).(If you feel stucked)
+    - Go to the [official PostgreSQL download page](https://www.postgresql.org/download/windows/).(If you feel stuck)

 ```shell
 $sudo apt update